p-ndr/MIPS-Calculator/README.md

 # MIPS-Calculator
-A mips simple calculator which does addition, subtraction, multiplication, division and factorial.
+A mips simple calculator which does addition, subtraction, multiplication, division, power and factorial.